-Your credit card provider will have a set minimum payment that you must make each month, but this is often low so it’s best to pay more if possible.
+Your credit card provider will have a set minimum repayment that you must make each month, but it’s best to pay more if possible.
 As you repay the money, you can also borrow again.
 Some credit cards offer interest-free deals for several months, but others charge interest unless you pay off the full balance each month.

 The amount of interest you are charged will depend on how much you borrow and the length of the term.
 Rates can be more expensive for smaller borrowing amounts, say under £5,000.

 You can learn more about loans on our 'What is an unsecured loan?' page.